ismedina/OptimalTransport1D.jl/README.md

 # OptimalTransport1D.jl

-A fast implementation of simple algorithms for solving the optimal transport problem on the real line
+A fast implementation of simple algorithms for solving the optimal transport problem on the real line.